Exhaust Replacement Cost UK: 2026 Price Guide

 Loud Rumbling or Roaring Noise

-Strong Exhaust Fumes in Cabin
+Smell of Exhaust Fumes Inside the Cabin

-Visible Rust or Corrosion
+Visible Rust or Corrosion on Exhaust Components

-Failed MOT Emissions Test
+Failed MOT on Emissions or Exhaust Condition

 What the Repair Involves